 With hunting season beginning, it’s time to get boots on the ground!
 Food plots are all the rage when attracting bucks and does alike onto your tract.
 A lot of thought and planning should go into the haven and into making sure you have just what the deer crave.
 Not every plan will be right for your sanctuary, as there is definitely a balance of finding what works for your area and your deer population.
 Since a deer’s nutritional needs will change as they grow, you’ll want a smorgasbord of delectable choices to pick from.
-So, here is a list to utilize in creating a lasting food plot.
+So, if you want to know what to plant in your food plot, here is a list to utilize in creating one that lasts.

 Before you begin your food plot, you’ll want to make sure you know the soil you wish to use.
 If you can, do a soil test to find the PH balance; this will help you tremendously as you discover how much lime or DeerGro your soil needs in order to grow the healthiest, lasting foliage.
 You’ll also want to take in whether your seeds need wetter or drier soil in order to sprout.
 Is the terrain flat or sloped?
 These details will help you get a game plan together for your food plot.
 It’ll be wise to get a good mix of seed to plant at once, this way they will grow as their season comes and provide food for the deer all year long.